dipakcg/paypal-link-generator/README.md

-# paypal-link-generator
+# Paypal's Payment Link Generator

-Paypal's Payment Link Generator
+Fill the Paypal Email, Amount and Description (Note) and the script will quickly generate your own single-click Paypal payment link.